meldavis/autopac/README.md

 The changes in the actual code are few.
 However, so that I could understand the workflow, I significantly restructured the code.

-Some of the cosmetic or minor changes included:
+Some of the cosmetic or minor changes:

 * Reordered the functions
 * Moved some functions from the plugin file to the autoload file.